Spanish Language & Literatures

 k21ms06@kzoo.edu

-Study Abroad: Valparaiso, Chile
+Study Abroad: Valparaíso, Chile

-Best Adjective to Describe You: Colorful
+Best Adjective to Describe You: Positive

 In 20 words or less, what is the best thing about being part of this department?